purrmiaw/unitymobilebase/README.md

 # Steps to use

-1. Firebase google-services file
+## Replace Firebase google-services files

 Replace the GoogleService-Info.plist and google-services.json files with your own.
 You can get it from Firebase console.

 https://firebase.google.com/docs/unity/setup

-2. Set the APP ID for Admob integration
+## Set the APP ID for Admob integration

 Android: Add your AdMob app ID to the AndroidManifest.xml file in the Assets/Plugins/Android/GoogleMobileAdsPlugin .
 iOS: Open PListProcessor.cs in the Assets/GoogleMobileAds/Editor and replace the Admob app ID.